 Wavy to curly hair needs extra hydration because the bends in strands cause the hair’s outer layer to lift, enabling moisture to leak out.
 Thus, during every step of your hair care regimen you should try to sneak in nourishing ingredients.
 That means a moisturizing shampoo, a wardrobe of conditioners (one for the shower, one leave-in formula, and a deep treatment you apply at least twice a month); plus styling products that are rich and creamy, such as serums, oils, and creams.
 Also, avoid drying ingredients like alcohol, which is found most often in mousse and hairspray.
-Prose formulas for curly hair are frequently infused with a variety of hydrating ingredients, including Honey and a bevy of oils like Plum, Argan, Sacha Yushi and Jojoba.
+Prose formulas for curly hair are frequently infused with a variety of hydrating ingredients, including a bevy of oils like plum, argan, and jojoba.

 Getting your hair trimmed at least every eight to twelve weeks is especially important for textured hair because it’s more vulnerable to split ends and breakage than straighter types.
 Getting rid of damaged ends on the regular will also prevent splits from traveling up the hair shaft and could require your stylist to cut off more than you were bargaining for.

 Curly hair is delicate and never more so than when it’s wet.
 So, proceed with caution.
 That means squeezing dry with a microfiber towel (as opposed to rubbing with a traditional cotton bath towel, which can abrade fragile strands) and detangling with a wide tooth comb, beginning at your ends and slowly moving up to your roots.